cce-bigdataintro-1160/winter2020-site/2-bash.md

 ### Final notes on Linux and Shell
 * Let's review what we've learned today
 * The concepts we learned today apply for pretty much any filesystem, including the ones used for Big Data like HDFS, S3, GCS and AS
-* Manipulating data in shell can save you a lot of time as those tools tend to be extremely lightweight
+* Manipulating data in shell can save you a lot of time as those tools tend to be extremely lightweight.
 * A few real life use cases for using the shell to deal with data are:
   - organization (mv, rm, cp, split)
   - exploration (wc, grep, find, ls, cat)